 2. Hanno

 Pope Leo X received Hanno as a gift during his coronation from King Manuel I of Portugal.
-Pope loved his pet very much and often showed it to those who wished.
-Hanno was a white elephant with a pink tint, and to this day animals of this color are considered sacred in the culture of Southeast Asia.
+The Pope loved his pet very much and often showed him to those who wished.
+Hanno was a white elephant with a pink tint, and to this day animals of this color are considered sacred in Southeast Asian culture.

 Two years later, Hanno suddenly became ill.
-Again due to the poor understanding of medicine at the time, the elephant was fed a laxative with golden particles and died on June 8, 1516.
+Again, due to the poor understanding of medicine at the time, the elephant was fed a laxative containing gold particles and died on June 8, 1516.
 The Pope's heart was broken.

-By 1994, the technological media were advanced enough to capture the rampage of an elephant for posterity.
-Indeed, several video cameras were in operation on August 20 during the performance of the Hawthorn Circus.
-During the show, a 20-year-old elephant named Taik, known for her restless, to put it mildly, character, threw a tantrum.
+By 1994, technological media were sufficiently advanced to record the elephant's rampage for posterity.
+Indeed, several video cameras were running on August 20 during the Hawthorn Circus performance.
+During the show, a 20-year-old elephant named Tyke, known for her restless character, to put it mildly, threw a tantrum.

-In front of hundreds of frightened witnesses, she killed her trainer Allen Campbell (Allen Campbell), and then went to roam the streets of the city.
-In horror, the crowd quickly dispersed, leaving several people injured to varying degrees.
-Freed from the nets, dressed in a bright red headdress, Taik stormed the streets of the city.
+In front of hundreds of horrified witnesses, she killed her trainer, Allen Campbell, and then went on a rampage through the city streets.
+The horrified crowd quickly dispersed, leaving several people with varying degrees of injuries.
+Freed from the nets, dressed in a bright red headdress, Tyke stormed the streets of the city.

-A man named Steve Hirano tried to stop the rebellion by closing the gates of the parking lot, however, this did not stop the furious elephant.
-Steve's life was saved by the police, who started firing into the air to scare her.
+A man named Steve Hirano tried to put an end to the riot by closing the parking gate, but this did not stop the furious elephant.
+Steve's life was saved by the police, who began shooting into the air to scare her.
 However, the restless elephant had to be calmed down only by emptying all the clips into her.

-After over 80 bullets, Tyke finally gave up.
-She fell on the road and died from massive damage to the nervous system and from a brain hemorrhage.
-Surely many of you have seen footage from the scene, this is a truly shocking sight.
+After more than 80 bullets, Tyke finally gave up.
+She fell onto the road and died from massive damage to her nervous system and a cerebral hemorrhage.
+Surely many of you have seen footage from the scene, it is truly a shocking sight.

 What else to read